-My adaptation of Mendelssohn’s Midsummer Night’s Dream will be remounted on Saturday night, August 5th at 8pm with the Boston Symphony Orchestra in the Tanglewood Music Shed.
-Sandwiched by performances by Yo-Yo Ma.
-With over 5,000 seats and 10,000 lawn spaces with video projection, this fabled venue will be its largest audience to date.
-The remount will be conducted by Hans Graf and feature the women of the Tanglewood Festival Chorus.
+My adaptation of Mendelssohn’s Midsummer Night’s Dream was remounted on a perfect summer Saturday night with the Boston Symphony Orchestra in the Tanglewood Music Shed last August, sandwiched by performances by Yo-Yo Ma and Garrick Ohlsson.
+With over 5,000 seats and 10,000 lawn spaces with video projection, this fabled venue was its largest audience to date.
+The remount was conducted by Hans Graf and featured the women of the Tanglewood Festival Chorus.

 The premiere of this adaptations was Symphony Hall, Boston, in January, 2016.
 Andris Nelsons conducted the luminous BSO in four performances that also featured Henze’s Symphony No. 8 and Weber’s Overture to Oberon – two other pieces inspired by Shakespeare’s play.